thebiggive/donate-frontend/readme.md

 ### Make any required changes to the sample web components

-The web components are configured in /src/components
+The web components are configured in /src/components There are currently two components
+- sample-component
+- sample-component-child

 The /src/index.html file can be used as a test area for displaying the web components in a static HTML page.